Skip to content

 • Available and qualified engineering team: you have at least 3 experienced ML/NLP engineers, a mature data infrastructure, and a multi-year dedicated budget.
 Without this capacity, the project will stall after the proof of concept.

-• Very high volume with economies of scale: beyond 50,000 documents per month, the unit cost of a SaaS platform may exceed that of an amortized internal solution.
+• Very high volume with economies of scale: beyond 50,000 documents per month, the unit cost of a SaaS platform may exceed that of an amortised internal solution.
 The exact threshold depends on document complexity.

 When Buying Is the Right Call